codio-templates/processing-demo/.guides/content/Inheritance-Lab-2-94b3.md

 ### Test Your Code

 Before moving on, we need to test the `Hexagon` object to make sure both constructors work as expected.
 After the `Hexagon` class and before the `setup` method, create two `Hexagon` objects.
 In the `setup` method, initialize each object, one with the default constructor and the other with some arguments.
-Processing will create a black window, but it will not draw anything to the screen.
+Processing will create a dark gray window, but it will not draw anything to the screen.

 ```java
 Hexagon h1;